 I paint fictional landscapes.
 I strive to create a luscious otherworld where the imagined is always entangled with the observed.
 In my paintings the world is transformed into a place that is a little more mysterious and evocative than a naturalistic landscape as it is meant to celebrate the oddness within it.

 Jena Thomas is an emerging contemporary artist who, after completing her MFA at the University of Miami, already boasts an impressive exhibition record.
 Recent accolades include being selected as one of the 40 top MFA students in the country by New American Paintings Magazine.
 Thomas was chosen out of over 750 applicants for the title.
-She was also a finalist for the William and Dorothy Yeck Award and received the Ruth Katzman Scholarship from the Art Students’ League of New York.
+She was also selected as an exhibitor for the Crystal Bridges Museum of Art’s “State of the Art 2020” exhibition (which you can experience virtually here).
+Past recognition includes selection as a finalist for the William and Dorothy Yeck Award and receiving the Ruth Katzman Scholarship from the Art Students’ League of New York.

 Thomas’s work portrays ethereal and somewhat strange landscapes that explore how humans alter the natural world.
 Constructs such as pools, patios, and train tracks serve as visceral boundary lines between the fabricated and the organic and feature prominently in her work.
 Soft colors invoke a dusk light sensation, depicting the world in that liminal stage between light and darkness.

 It is that nearly supernatural glow that fabricates a “luscious otherworld that is teeming with weird individuality.”